 The Green Guides cover general principles and interpretation of environmental marketing claims, specific environmental claims (e.g., carbon offsets, compostable, degradable, non-toxic, ozone-friendly, renewable energy/materials, recycled content), third-party certifications and seals, and comparative claims.
 These sections mentioned above offer a comprehensive understanding of acceptable marketing practices for communicating sustainability efforts, including what is allowable when making a comparative product claim.

-To optimize the Green Guides for your organization’s marketing and storytelling, we’ve created a chart that outlines key strategies, their corresponding sections in the FTC’s Green Guides, actionable insights for implementation, and how CarbonBetter can assist you in these efforts:
+For a clearer understanding, we’ve compiled a table that outlines key strategies in line with the Green Guides, actionable insights for businesses, and how CarbonBetter can assist in each scenario:

 How the FTC Green Guides and CarbonBetter Can Help You Make Accurate Environmental marketing claims